 - Building permits for structural changes and system upgrades

-- Historic district or wetlands considerations, depending on the property
+- Historic district or wetlands review, depending on the location of the property

 Why It Matters